anuyts/menkar/README.md

 * a [definitional relatedness][reldtt] checker (coined by A. Vezzosi), which may allow for the non-consideration of irrelevant subterms during conversion-checking.

-Intended features include:
+Considered features include:

 * a Hofmann-Streicher-universe of propositions, equipped with logic operators,

 * the coproduct type,

 * non-recursive HITs via a type former for pushouts along `ΣBφ -> B` (a codependent coproduct),

 * non-recursive QITs via a type former for pushouts along `B + B -> B` or via an interval modelled by the unit type,
-* recursive HITs and QITs via a type former for taking the least fixpoint of (a polynomial quotient of?) a pointed indexed polynomial functor (a very fancy W-type),

 * smart constructors, perhaps including

    * implicit first components,
    * named first components,
    * implicit boxing,
    * named and numbered injections for coproduct-like types,

 * support for context exponentiation (for working with dependably [atomic][nlab-tiny] objects),

 * internal presheaf operators, to wit:

    * definitional extension types,

    * [transpension types][transpension] (a.k.a. amazing dependent right adjoints) for working with dependably [atomic][nlab-tiny] objects,

    * the final type extension operation **Glue**.

      From these, one can implement:

    * the **strictness** axiom as used, among others, by [Orton and Pitts][strictness],

    * from strictness, the initial type extension operation **Weld** (and Glue again),

-   * Moulin's [**Ψ-type**][psi], dubbed "relativity" by [Cavallo and Harper][relativity].
+   * Moulin's [**Ψ-type**][psi], dubbed "Gel" by [Cavallo and Harper][relativity].

 * instance arguments - a feature analogous to Agda's [instance arguments][bright-side-of-typeclasses] and Haskell's typeclasses.
   A **resolution** is essentially a user-defined open ad-hoc function which takes the role of Agda's and Haskell's instance resolution. **Instance arguments** are arguments annotated with a resolution; their values need not be actively passed, as they can be resolved,

 * the resolution-features necessary to implement a relatedness-checker *within* Menkar,

 * perhaps, one day, definitional inequality and subtyping.

 ## Type systems

 Multimode modal type systems currently supported are:

 * the trivial system (1 mode, 1 modality, i.e. basic MLTT),